okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-hosted-signin/index.md

 ---
-title: Customize the Hosted Sign-In Page
+title: Customize the Okta-hosted sign-in page
-excerpt: Learn how to customize the Okta hosted sign-in page to fit your brand or your applicaiton's look and feel.
+excerpt: Learn how to customize the Okta-hosted sign-in page to fit your brand or your application's look and feel.
 layout: Guides
 sections:
  - overview